West Bengal

 Spread the love

-Kalimpong is a district in the West Bengal state with an area of about 1,504 sq km and an average population of about 49,542.
-It was previously a subdivision of the Darjeeling district, but now a total separate district after 14th February 2017.
-Kalimpong is a place of a tourist attraction as it is located at 2.5 hours drive from Darjeeling, which itself booms with tourists.
+Kalimpong is a district in the West Bengal state with an area of about 1,053.60 km2 and an average population of about 251,642.
+It was previously a subdivision of the Darjeeling district but is now a separate district after 14th February 2017.
+Kalimpong is a place of tourist attraction as it is located a 2.5 hour drive from Darjeeling, which itself booms with tourists.
 Tourists love to stay in Kalimpong for short vacations.
-The word Kalimpong can be separated, the word Kalim in local dialect means King’s minister and Pong mean Stronghold, therefore Kalimpong means stronghold of King’s Minister and that has been a part of the kingdom.
+The word Kalimpong can be separated: the word Kalim in the local dialect means King’s minister and Pong means Stronghold.
+Therefore, Kalimpong means “stronghold of King’s Minister” and that has been a part of the kingdom.

 Kalimpong Hill Station

-Kalimpong is located at a high altitude of 4,100 ft above sea level and because of its lower altitude than Darjeeling, the climatic conditions remain calm and pleasant for the most part of the year.
-Kalimpong also hosts the Kanchenjunga Mountain and the lush greenery and sweeping landscapes thus urging tourists to stay here.
-Kalimpong was actually a part of the Bhutan kingdom but was separated in 1864 after the British flocked in.
+Kalimpong is located at a high altitude of 4,100 ft above sea level and, because of its lower altitude than Darjeeling, the climatic conditions remain calm and pleasant for most of the year.
+Kalimpong also hosts the Kanchenjunga Mountain, and the lush greenery and sweeping landscapes urge tourists to stay here.
+Kalimpong was actually a part of the Bhutan kingdom but was separated in 1864 after the British arrived.
 Since then, Kalimpong has been an integral part of the country.

 Places to Visit in Kalimpong

-It’s a common notion of people to think that Kalimpong is a small town and it has nothing much to offer its guests whereas the truth is Kalimpong is booming with its rich cultural heritage and majestic landscapes to share with those who decide to stay in Kalimpong.
-There are many tourist attractions here including the Kanchenjunga and the Chola ranges and the Teesta River flowing between the towering mountains, parklands, monasteries with excellent architecture, nurseries of flowers, quaint temples and much more.
+It’s a common notion that Kalimpong is a small town and has nothing much to offer its guests, whereas the truth is Kalimpong is booming with its rich cultural heritage and majestic landscapes to share with those who decide to stay in Kalimpong.
+There are many tourist attractions here, including the Kanchenjunga and the Chola ranges, and the Teesta River flowing between the towering mountains, parklands, monasteries with excellent architecture, nurseries of flowers, quaint temples, and much more.

-Some people argue and somewhat I also think that there are more vantage points in Kalimpong than in Darjeeling to admire the Kanchenjunga.
+Some people argue, and somewhat I also think, that there are more vantage points in Kalimpong than in Darjeeling to admire the Kanchenjunga.
 There are also beautiful stretches of land that you will enjoy while driving past them.
-There are many places to visit in Kalimpong and you may get troubled visiting them without proper planning, Henceforth it is best to shortlist the places you want to visit, take a taxi from the stand and set out to explore the beauty that lies within this town.
+There are many places to visit in Kalimpong, and you may get troubled visiting them without proper planning.
+Hence, it is best to shortlist the places you want to visit, take a taxi from the stand, and set out to explore the beauty that lies within this town.

 Durpin Monastery